kubeflow/website/content/en/docs/pipelines/sdk/pipelines-metrics.md

 The metrics file has the following requirements:

-* The file path must be `/mlpipeline-metrics.json`.
+* The file path must be "MLPipeline Metrics" or "MLPipeline_Metrics" (case does not matter).
 * `name` must follow the pattern `^[a-zA-Z]([-_a-zA-Z0-9]{0,62}[a-zA-Z0-9])?$`.

     For Kubeflow Pipelines version 0.5.1 or earlier, name must match the following pattern `^[a-z]([-a-z0-9]{0,62}[a-z0-9])?$`